beebs93/github-data-challenge-2014/README.md

 - Open the `oauth.json` file then replace the default `"clientId"` and `"clientSecret"` with the ones from your app

-- Install the Redis Server module (if not already done so)
+- Install the `redis-server` NPM module

 ```sh
 npm install -g redis-server